jmonti-gh/365DS_jm/README.md

 ## 3) Statistics
 ## 4) SQL
 ## 5) Introduction to Python
-## 6) Data Preprocessing with NumPy
+## 6) The Complete Data Visualization Course with Excel, Tableau, Python and R.
-## 7) Data Cleaning and Preprocessing with Pandas
+## 7) Data Preprocessing with NumPy
-## 8) The Complete Data Visualization Course with Python, R, Excel, Tableau, and PowerBI
+## 8) Data Cleaning and Preprocessing with Pandas